-2011-2012 was a transition year from survival-mode to providing more opportunities and return on investment by moving aggressively toward increasing the size of the student body.
+2012-2013 continued as a growth transition year - providing more opportunities and return on investment by moving aggressively toward increasing the size of the student body.
 Private grant support is increasing with hundreds of S.C. companies joining GSSM as partners through the GSSM Foundation.